-***The FISH Food Bank's Future Plans - Help Needed***
+*** The GHP FISH's Future Plans - Help Needed ***

-GHPFISH Food Bank is looking ahead to the future needs of the community.
-The number of people needing assistance is increasing and our population is ageing.
+GHP FISH Food Bank is looking ahead to the future needs of the community.
+The number of people needing assistance is increasing and our population is aging.
 We are seeing more seniors and disabled people in need of help.
 Our current facilities are limited, so eventually, we will need more space.
 We are asking all of our supporters to keep their eyes open for Gig Harbor area property that would be suitable for a 6,000 sq. ft. building with a parking and loading area.
-Because of the volume of activity within the central Gig Harbor area, we are hoping for property that would be easily reached for store donations and purchases and community donations as well.
-Ideally, donated property would be preferable so we can afford to provide services to clients, but we would consider purchasing property if the location and price are right.
-It may take us a while to find the right situation, but we do need to be looking ahead ads this process will take some time.
-If you know of anyone who could use a tax write off through the gift of property or if they have 3/4 to 1 acre of property for sale at a reasonable price, please contact Steve Heuer at 225-7589.
+We require property that would be easily reached for store clients, donors and volunteers.
+Ideally, donated property would be preferable to use all of our assets to provide services to clients, but we would consider purchasing property if the location and price are right.
+It may take a while to find the right situation, therefore we are looking ahead as this process will take some time.
+If you know of anyone who could use a tax deduction through the gift of property or if one has 3/4 to 1 acre of property for sale at a reasonable price, please contact Steve Heuer at 225-7589.

 For more information